foosel/food.foosel.net/README.md

 Creates a production build of the site.
 The result will be placed in the `public` folder.

 On Termux, the build will also be run with `--noBuildLock` as that is needed in that environment.

-### `task new-post -- <title>`

-Creates a new post with the given title.
-The title will be used to generate a slug.
-A page bundle will be created at `content/blog/<date>-<slug>`.
-An `index.md` file with the given title, today's date and draft status will be placed there.

-### `task new-til -- <title>`

-Creates a new TIL post with the given title.
-The title will be used to generate a slug.
-A new page will be created at `content/til/<slug>.md`, with the given title, today's date, an empty tag list and draft status.

 ### `task to-single -- <path>`